CenterValleyAnimalRescue/cvar-core-functionality/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.2.1 - September 11, 2017 =
+* Created `dist` directory and enqueued petfinder lib there.

 = 0.2.0 - August 27, 2017 =
 * Shortcodes for Petfinder listing